See the Holland Windmill at Windmill Island Gardens

 11 Things to Do at Windmill Island Gardens in Holland

-1 – Watch the Movie in the Post House
+1 – Start at the Post House

 The Post House, an exact replica of a 14th-century wayside Inn, is where a movie describing Windmill Island Gardens plays.